 A health savings account (HSA) is an account you can use to pay for your medical expenses with pretax money.
 You can put money in an HSA if you meet certain requirements.

-You must be eligible for a high-deductible health plan and you can’t have any other health plan.
+To have an HSA, you must be eligible for a high deductible health plan, and you can’t have another health plan.
 Because Medicare is considered another health plan, you’re no longer eligible to contribute money to your HSA once you enroll.

-That doesn’t mean you can’t use your HSA along with Medicare.
-You can still use any funds in your HSA to cover expenses like Medicare premiums, copayments, and deductibles.
+While you can still use any funds in your current HSA to cover expenses like Medicare premiums, copayments, and deductibles, there’s a tax penalty if you contribute more money after enrolling in Medicare.

-To contribute to an HSA, you need to be enrolled in an HSA-qualified health plan with a high deductible.
-You also can’t have any other health coverage.
-This includes Medicare.
+To contribute to an HSA, you need to be enrolled in an HSA qualified health plan with a high deductible.
+You also can’t have any other health coverage, including Medicare.

 Once you’re enrolled in Medicare, you can no longer contribute pretax money to your HSA.